opengood-io/opengood.io/README.md

 # OpenGood.io Organization GitHub Pages site

-## Description

-Provides the public Web site for OpenGood.io using Jekyll and GitHub Pages.
+Public Web site for OpenGood.io using Jekyll and GitHub Pages.

 ## Disclaimer

-opengood-io.github.io is a Web site from the OpenGood.io library of open source software (OSS) projects, frameworks, and solutions.
+`opengood-io.github.io` is a Web site from the OpenGood.io library of OSS projects, frameworks, and solutions.